Police make arrests after protest outside Democratic HQ calling for cease-fire in Israel-Hamas war

 Last week, a large number of House Democrats joined nearly all Republicans in voting to censure Rep. Rashida Tlaib, the only Palestinian American in Congress, over her criticism of the Israeli government’s treatment of Palestinians.
 Tlaib, who has family in the West Bank, came under heavy criticism after she failed to immediately condemn Hamas after the attack.
 She since has called out the terrorist group while also calling for a cease-fire.

 The Metropolitan Police Department said its officers also responded to the disturbance.
-Officials sent an alert to congressional staffers telling them no one would be permitted to enter or exit any House office buildings.
+Officials sent an alert to congressional staffers telling them no one would be permitted to enter or exit any House office buildings, but later reopened the entrances.

-Rep. Brad Sherman, a California Democrat, said he was evacuated from the building by police after protesters began “pepper spraying police officers and attempting to break into the building.”
+Rep. Brad Sherman, D-Calif., told The Associated Press that initially about 100 people — House leaders, lawmakers and Democratic candidates running for the House — were at the reception at party headquarters, and speeches were interrupted by the chants outside.

+The Capitol police “came in force” and directed lawmakers into a secure room in the basement, he said.
+By that time, most of the leadership team, including House Democratic leader Hakeem Jeffries, had already left.

+About seven lawmakers were huddled in the basement and loaded into police SUVs.

+The Capitol Police drove the lawmakers back to the Capitol and took some home, he said.

-Associated Press writers Farnoush Amiri and Mary Clare Jalonick contributed to this report.
+Associated Press writers Farnoush Amiri, Mary Clare Jalonick, Lisa Mascaro and Michael Balsamo contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.